 PFM Case Study:

-The Mukogondo Forest
+The Mukogondo Forest:

 This is a dry land forest situated in the northern part of the Rift Valley in Kenya.
 It is a forest reserve with a total area of well over 30,000ha.
 It provides vital grazing pastures for the adjacent community that consists of pastoralists, mainly the Maasai community.
 The community members in this area have a traditional governance system that has ensured a sustainable use and a proper conservation system in place.
 The forest have been traditionally subdivided in four main parts which are further divided into smaller portions which enable the community to graze their livestock in paddocks resembling the ones used in ranches.
 Grazing is one of the most treasured benefit, others include, non-timber products, firewood, herbal medicine, bee keeping, community meeting venues, and other traditional purposes.